-- 3.3 Where necessary, characteristics in the Test Guidelines can be simplified (e.g. color groups can be created rather than requesting an RHS Colour Chart reference) for inclusion in the Technical Questionnaire (TQ), if this would be of assistance for the breeder completing the TQ.
+- 3.3 In addition to the characteristics identified in Section 3.2, the Technical Questionnaire may also include characteristics that are agreed to be important for the management of the trial and the planning of observations. - 3.4 Where necessary, characteristics in the Test Guidelines can be simplified (e.g. color groups can be created rather than requesting an RHS Colour Chart reference) for inclusion in the Technical Questionnaire (TQ), if this would be of assistance for the breeder completing the TQ.
 Furthermore, the characteristics contained in the Test Guidelines can be formulated in a different way, if breeders would then be able to describe them more precisely and the information would be useful for performing the test.
-For example, the TQ for peach may request information on whether the variety is a "melting" or "non-melting" type, which although not a characteristic in the Table of Characteristics would provide information on the states of expression of certain characteristics included in the Table of Characteristics. - In the case of quantitative characteristics for which an abbreviated scale is used in the Table of Characteristics (e.g. use of 3, 5, 7 for characteristics with notes 1-9), all states of expression should be presented in the Technical Questionnaire (e.g. notes 1, 2, etc. to 9). - GN 13(4)(b) [cross ref.] explains that "TQ characteristics selected from the Table of Characteristics should, in general, receive an asterisk in the Table of Characteristics".
+For example, the TQ for peach may request information on whether the variety is a "melting" or "non-melting" type, which although not a characteristic in the Table of Characteristics would provide information on the states of expression of certain characteristics included in the Table of Characteristics. - 3.5 In the case of quantitative characteristics for which an abbreviated scale is used in the Table of Characteristics (e.g. use of 3, 5, 7 for characteristics with notes 1-9), all states of expression should be presented in the Technical Questionnaire (e.g. notes 1, 2, etc. to 9). - 3.6 GN 13(4)(b) explains that "TQ characteristics selected from the Table of Characteristics should, in general, receive an asterisk in the Table of Characteristics".
 Certain characteristics, particularly disease resistance characteristics, which are potentially useful as grouping characteristics might not be indicated with an asterisk in the Table of Characteristics.
 In the case of disease resistance characteristics, for example, there may be obstacles to the use of the characteristic for a number of members of the Union because of technical or quarantine requirements.
 Those same obstacles might also make it difficult for applicants to provide information on those characteristics if they were included in the Technical Questionnaire, Section 5 "Characteristics of the variety to be indicated".
 Therefore, for such characteristics, information should be sought in Section 7 "Additional information which may help in the examination of the variety" of the Technical Questionnaire.
-The guidance on the presentation of the characteristics for Section 5 (see GN 13.3 & 13.4 above [cross ref.]) would also apply for the presentation of characteristics in Section 7.

-4. Relationship between Asterisked, Grouping and TQ characteristics
+The guidance on the presentation of the characteristics for Section 5 (see GN 13.3 & 13.4 above would also apply for the presentation of characteristics in Section 7. - 4.
+Relationship between Asterisked, Grouping and TQ characteristics